New wireless code could hike smartphone price

 "Those products earn 50 per cent margins," said Motorola chief executive Dennis Woodside at the D11 conference in California.
 "We don't necessarily have those constraints.
-Those [margins]
+Those [margins] will not persist."

 In Google's case, it makes more money when people use its online services, as opposed to simply buying its hardware.

 The company therefore has an interest in getting as many of its phones into people's hands as possible, which is a disruptive pressure that will likely force competitors to follow suit.